Dwarf Korean Lilac

 Mass plantings multiply the impact of this fragrant favorite.
 Use a zig-zag planting plan, and place plants every 2 to 3 feet.
 Mulch between the plants and keep the new planting weeded.
 You'll be amazed at how effective this can be.
 And local butterflies will help decorate your yard, too!

 Repeat these as accents plants throughout a mixed border.
-Or, they'll make specimen plants planted all by themselves.
+They'll make specimen plants when planted all by themselves.
 Growing naturally into a lovely rounded ball, try one on either side of your driveway!
 Or, plant a single plant in the lawn for a focal point.

 Dwarf Korean Lilacs are commonly used on commercial sites because of the great flower display, fragrance, and nice size without needing lots of maintenance.

 With looks and strength, the Dwarf Korean Lilac thrives in a wide range of conditions.
 It's ideal for urban gardens since it doesn't mind pollution, and it's cold hardy, so it lasts through chilly winter nights.
 It performs best in partial to full sun with regular watering.
 It has become one of the most useful landscape plants because of its size and the show of color and fragrance it has to offer.

 This wildly floriferous Lilac variety needs a sunny, well-drained spot in your yard to knock your socks off.
 Add additional soil in a mound 18 to 24 high if you suspect poor drainage.
 You can plant directly in that mound.

 Give young plants a moderate amount of water, carefully checking on the condition of the soil to get them established that first growing season.

 Poke your finger in the soil up to the 2nd knuckle.
 Is it starting to get dry?
 Time to water!
 Is it still moist?
 Skip watering that day.